peterhinch/micropython-async/TUTORIAL.md

 ## 6.1 Program hangs

-Hanging usually occurs because a thread has blocked without yielding: this will hang the entire system.
+Hanging usually occurs because a task has blocked without yielding: this will hang the entire system.
 When developing it is useful to have a coro which periodically toggles an onboard LED.
 This provides confirmtion that the scheduler is running.